PICOPS to be discontinued on May 24th, 2018

 These challenges make running a service like PICOPS more difficult.
 We are looking at ways of resolving the uncertainty and making PICOPS compliant with GDPR while keeping it useful.
 However, as things stand the solutions we have identified restrict the service to a very limited set of features.
 Because of this, the significant resources required to make PICOPS GDPR-compliant, and the fact that PICOPS is not part of our core technology stack, we have decided to discontinue the service despite overwhelming market needs and demand.

 PICOPS's deprecation does not mean that we are going to wait and see what happens to blockchains under regulation.
-For example, last month, our CEO Jutta Steiner was a panelist at a blockchain workshop at the German Federal Ministry for Economic Affairs and Energy.

 In our hope to find a solution in the interest of our users and to ensure future regulation will enable useful innovation, we will continue to work with regulators to ensure they are aware of the effects this framework may have on technologies that will improve the rights individuals have over their data.